enhancedportals/enhancedportals/README.md

 ###Developing

-1. Fork EnhancedPortals and clone it into any directory.
+1. Fork Enhanced Portals and clone it into any directory.
 2. Open up a command line or terminal window and navigate to that directory.
 3. Execute `gradlew setupDecompWorkspace eclipse` or `gradlew setupDecompWorkspace idea`.
-4. Open up your IDE and add `./src/api/java/` as a Source Folder.